|

 (Day 297 JO) 60°F. 6:00 am, overcast

-Overnighting in a parking lot
+Overnighting in a Parking Lot

 It is a little cooler this morning but no less overcast and when I awake, it is mostly gray with no chance of the sun showing so I drive back to League City to the w-mart.
 I will try this again when the next northerner (cold front) blows in and possibly get some photo worthy waterfront scenes.
 I look at the time and see that I have done all of this and it is still shortly before eight am.
 I leave the water and head to the w-mart, the one on Bay Area Blvd near the hall, to work more on my computer.